Jerrod Heard: Dallas Renegades

 Heard was selected in the 2020 XFL draft by the Dallas Renegades during the open rounds.
 He was waived on February 25, 2020.

 Team 9

-He signed with the XFL's Team 9 practice squad, and then was re-signed by the Renegades on March 9, 2020.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+Heard signed with the XFL's Team 9 practice squad, and then was re-signed by the Renegades on March 9, 2020.
+He had his contract terminated when the league suspended operations on April 10.

 Frisco Fighters

 In 2021, Heard played for the Frisco Fighters of the Indoor Football League.
 In his first year with the Fighters, Heard helped the Fighters clinch a playoff berth and advance as far as the IFL semifinals.
 Heard would re-sign with the Fighters for the 2022 season.
 Heard would be released by the Fighters on May 18, 2022.